abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

       Stamps (29):
         This statistic is more an internal statistic than a real indicator of the search.
 It is related to the queue actions during the search.
 The queue is responsible for the propagation which occurs when one or more variables domains change.
-Everytime the propagation process is triggered, the ``stamp`` counter is increased.
+Every time the propagation process is triggered, the ``stamp`` counter is increased.
         Other queue actions also increase this counter.
 For instance, when the queue is frozen.
 For a simple search, this statistic is more or less equivalent to the length of a pre-order traversal of the search tree (:math:`20` in our case).